Jay-AiTechlabs/Ai-chatbot-project/README.md

 - Reduced response time for common academic inquiries

 ## Future Improvements:
--Integration with advanced NLP libraries (e.g., transformers).
+- Integration with advanced NLP libraries (e.g., transformers).
--Deployment as a web-based or mobile application.
+- Deployment as a web-based or mobile application.
--Enhanced model accuracy with larger datasets.
+- Enhanced model accuracy with larger datasets.